vipi-n/swe-101/hld/youtube.md

 #### Upload a Video

 ```
-POST /presigned_url
+POST /upload
 Request:
 {
+  Video,
-  VideoMetadata  (name, description, etc.)
+  VideoMetadata
 }
-Response:
-{
-  presignedUrl: string,
-  videoId: string
-}
 ```

-> **Note:** Initially you might think of `POST /upload` with the video binary in the body, but as we'll see, uploading directly to S3 via a presigned URL is far more efficient.
-The server creates a presigned URL to enable the client to upload directly to S3.

 #### Stream / Watch a Video

 ```
-GET /videos/{videoId}
+GET /videos/{videoId} -> Video & VideoMetadata
-Response:
-{
-  VideoMetadata  (name, description, manifest URLs, etc.)
-}
 ```

-> The GET endpoint returns **VideoMetadata** (not the video binary itself).
-The metadata record contains the URL(s) necessary to watch the video (manifest file URLs).
-The client uses these URLs to stream directly from S3/CDN.

 > **Important:** Your APIs may change or evolve as you progress.
+In this case, our upload and stream APIs actually evolve significantly as we weigh the trade-offs of various approaches in our high-level design (more on this later).
 Proactively communicate this to your interviewer: *"I am going to outline some simple APIs, but may come back and improve them as we delve deeper into the design."*

 ---